This chapter describes the Oracle Database features used in MAA solutions.

 RMAN determines the most efficient method of executing the requested backup, restoration, or recovery operation and then submits these operations to the Oracle Database server for processing.
 RMAN and the server automatically identify modifications to the structure of the database and dynamically adjust the required operation to adapt to the changes.

-Support for cross-platform backup and restore over the network (new in Oracle Database 12c Release 2)
+Support for cross-platform backup and restore (new in Oracle Database 12c)

 Network-enabled restoration allows the